 Walk around Burlington’s go-to district for great discoveries and you’ll have a grand time.
-3rd Ave is New England’s favorite, new destination for distinctive restaurants, unique shops and noteworthy entertainment.
+3rd Ave is a New England favorite destination for distinctive restaurants, unique shops and noteworthy entertainment.

-Twelve miles northwest of Boston is the thriving suburb of Burlington.
+Just 12 miles northwest of Boston is the thriving suburb of Burlington.
 Along with the 3rd Ave development, the 250-acre Burlington Landlocked Forest provides a green oasis with 13 miles of trails for hikers, bicyclists, cross-country skiers, dog walkers and bird watchers.
-Additional shopping includes Wayside Commons (L.L.
-Bean, Destination Maternity, Eileen Fisher, Relax the Back, Not Your Average Joe's, The Capital Grille, Seasons 52, Starbucks, West Elm) and the Burlington Mall (Lord & Taylor, Apple Computer, Aveda, Aldo Shoes, Cheesecake Factory, Macy's, J.Crew, Bluemercury, Athleta, BCBG, Michael Kors, Burberry).
+Local shopping opps includes Wayside Commons (L.L.
+Bean, Eileen Fisher, Relax the Back, Not Your Average Joe's, The Capital Grille, Seasons 52, Starbucks, West Elm) and the Burlington Mall (Apple Computer, Aveda, Aldo Shoes, Cheesecake Factory, Macy's, J.Crew, Bluemercury, Athleta, Michael Kors, Burberry).

 One of the oldest cities in the United States, Boston is rich with history and culture, with a reputation as “the intellectual capital of the U.S.” The city’s gone through gentrification, making it a favorite for visitors with varied interests.
 Whether taking in such historical sites as Freedom Trail, Boston Common and Public Garden, Beacon Hill, Fenway Park, Harvard and Boston Harbor or dining on world-famous cuisine at Spoke Wine Bar, Cunard Tavern or Bess’s Café, travelers know it won’t be their last time visiting the City on a Hill.